Digital Strategy, Access to Data Transforms Financial Services Firm

-“We began carrying out various assessments,” Fan said.
+“We began carrying out various assessments,” Nguyen said.
 “We looked at the people, we looked at their processes, and we audited their technology stack.
 Only then could we build out a plan of action.”

 Almost immediately, a critical gap affecting profitability became clear: the capital markets team did not have up-to-date pricing information.

-“That team could only update its prices twice a week, which meant they couldn’t react to the volatility that was happening in the market,” Fan said.
+“That team could only update its prices twice a week, which meant they couldn’t react to the volatility that was happening in the market,” Nguyen said.
 “So, that was the first fix we made.”

 Saxony’s team connected the firm to a pricing database that allowed the capital markets team to receive real-time updates.
 This made a significant impact on profitability, in that the firm could now make sure they weren’t losing money on certain loans.